 Systemic changes aiming at preventing pollution require a complete life cycle approach.
 While individual producers can decide to adopt such an approach, transformative change can only materialize if individual companies' efforts are supported by an enabling environment.
 The use of life cycle approaches in the regulation of toxic chemicals is key, as the hotspots can be delineated and targeted for regulation.
 Gathering data to identify substances that pose a risk based on known intrinsic properties through watch lists is another way to improve regulation.
-Lack of knowledge on chemicals spread globally through their use in everyday products such as textiles, toys and electronics as well as the lack of information on chemicals when recycling the material from such products is an obstacle for resource efficiency and raises the risk for pollution.
-In order to incentivize life cycle and circular approaches to material and product flows, integration of the costs of pollution in the process of production and supply chains is a central game changer.
+Lack of knowledge on chemicals spread globally through their use in everyday products such as textiles, toys and Commented [A33]: See comments on pp7-8 above.